-Our Published Admission Number (PAN), set by the Trustees/Local Academy Board is 20 per year group, giving a total of 140 overall for the whole school, although the school currently has more than this number on roll.
+Our Published Admission Number (PAN), set by the Trustees/Local Academy Board, is 20 for the Reception intake, giving a total of 140 overall for the whole school, although this number is subject to change as pupils join or leave the academy.
 The trustees/Local Academy Board retain the right to amend the PAN for future years.
 NB: The PAN only applies to the relevant age group.
 This means that admission authorities may not refuse admission to other age groups on the grounds that they have already reached their PAN.
 They may, however, refuse admission where the admission of another child would prejudice the provision of efficient education or efficient use of resources.